Microsoft Azure

 Save the configuration.
 The custom attributes will be collected the next time the data source is parsed.

-The Microsoft Azure integration includes optional support for Dynamics 365, including Business Units, Users, Teams, Application Uses, and Security Roles.
-Veza discovers and shows connections between Azure AD Users, Groups, and Service Principals, and the permissions they can assume within a Dynamics 365 environment.
+The Microsoft Azure integration includes optional support for Microsoft Dynamics 365.
+This integration allows Veza to discover connections between Azure AD Users, Groups, and Service Principals, and the permissions they can assume within Dynamics 365 environments.

 The Microsoft Azure integration includes optional support for Intune, including Managed Devices and Role Definitions.
 Veza discovers and shows connections between Azure AD Users and Groups, and the Devices and Roles to which they are assigned in Intune.